cs160-berkeley/prog-02-represent-yhwinnie/README.md

 # PROG 02: Represent!

 An Phone to watch connected app to deliver facts to voters.
+The app made use of the Sunlight API, Google Map Geocoding API, Farbic API, Twitter API, etc.

 ## Authors